victorwokili/Troubleshooting/Gitlab/Remote-Branch-Troubleshooting.md

 Use this command to set the upstream (tracking) branch for the current branch.
 This establishes a link between your local branch and a remote branch, which is helpful for pulling or pushing changes.
 The `<upstream>` parameter should be in the format `<remote>/<branch>`.
 For example, to set a local branch to track `main` branch on the `origin` remote, you would use `git branch --set-upstream-to=origin/main`.

+### `git fetch origin`

+use the `git fetch` command to fetch changes from the remote repository, this will updater the local registry with any new branches or commits from the remote repository

 ### `git branch -a`

 This command lists all branches that Git knows about, including local and remote branches.
 The `-a` flag stands for "all," showing you a comprehensive list of branches.
 This is particularly useful to see everything at a glance, including branches that may not be checked out locally.